 Member at Large

 Jesse joined the SAAA board in 2019.
 He's been an active athlete since 2015 and currently throws in the Men's B class.
 He is the current Athletic Director for the Seaside Highland Games in Ventura, CA. Jesse wears many hats in his life but the one he's most proud of is being the stay at home father for his five children.
 When he's not chasing kids or throwing heavy objects, he can be found outside running or hiking, soaking up the SoCal sun.

-Jim has been a Board Member since 2013, and is currently serving in his fourth term.
-He is a Master's athlete, Certified Judge, the acting Championship Events Coordinator, past AD for the Tucson Games (2014-15), and has been the Athletic Director for Vista (San Diego) Highland Games the past 3 years.
+Jim has been a Highland Games athlete since 2011, and was elected to the SAAA Board in 2013, currently serving in his fourth term.
+He is a Master's athlete, Certified Judge, Championship Events Coordinator, past Athletic Director for the Tucson Games (2014-15), and AD for the Vista (San Diego) Highland Games (2017-19).